mahgularain43/Hostelmanagmentsytsemwithclient-server/README.md

 # Hostelmanagmentsytsemwithclient-server
 this is a winform application solely based on C# language.
-And MYSQL for creating database.
+And SQL server for creating database.